xialight/SparkCollectPlugin/README.md

 list you see while rerolling — to the umaspark worker API using your personal token.

-This is a from-scratch v2 build (new repo, not a fork of the original `SparkCollectPlugin`), built to support the game's spark-reroll feature.

 ## How it works

 The plugin hooks `Gallop.HttpHelper.DecompressResponse` to intercept game API